 What to do if you don't want us to contact you for marketing purposes

-You can [use the form provided] to ask us not to contact you again for marketing purposes or amend your settings in the Recruiting Candidate Portal under Settings.
+You can ask us not to contact you again for marketing purposes or amend your settings in the Recruiting Candidate Portal under Settings.

 What to do if you object to processing and want us to remove your personal data